TawongaTaibu/politicalcandidate3/README.md

 1. **Start the application:**

     ```bash
-    python manage.py
+    python manage.py runserver
     ```

-   Replace `manage.py` with the entry point of your application if different.
+   Run the "python manage.py runserver" command to start your application.

-2. **Access the application in your browser:**
+3. **Access the application in your browser:**

-    Visit `http://localhost:8000` or the appropriate URL specified in your application.
+    After running the command, you'll be redirected by clicking the `http://localhost:8000` or the appropriate URL specified in your application.

+5.
 ### Using Docker

 1. **Build the Docker image:**

     ```bash
     docker build -t dfa .

     ```

+    Using docker, we can create an image in this case called "dfa" which is our django app name

 2. **Run the Docker container:**